ShiyangXiao/ShiyangXiao.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Social Science
+    - course: Ph.D. in Social Science
       institution: Syracuse University
       year: 2024 (Expected)
     - course: M.A. in Public Policy and Management